mvujovich/IA22/README.md

 - Allow user to stay signed in with Firebase Authentication
 - Add individual buttons for categories in the upload view
 - Convert "categories" to an array data type accordingly
+- Display table view and place to enter comments

 ### Dependencies:
 - Firebase Auth